cs3org/OCM-API/IETF-RFC.md

 request body
 * the Sending Server is denylisted
 * the Sending Server is not allowlisted
-* the Sending Party is not trusted by the Receiving Party (e.g. no Invite was exchanged and/or the Sending Party's OCM Address does not appear in the Receiving Party's address book)
+* the Sending Party is not trusted by the Receiving Party (e.g., no Invite was exchanged and/or the Sending Party's OCM Address does not appear in the Receiving Party's address book)
 * the Receiving Server is unable to act as an API client for (any of)